 - Single Survey – an assessment of the condition and value of the home and an accessibilty audit

 - Energy Report – an assessment of the energy efficiency and environmental impact of the home

-- Property Questionnaire – extra info such as council tax banding and service costs
+- Property Questionnaire – extra info such as council tax banding and service costs completed by the seller

 Some properties are exempt from the Home Report legislation.
 For details on whether your property is exempt, please contact us.